williamstein/480-ent-2014/log.md

 # Feb 26

-- [ ] status reports
+- [ ] status reports: say more than usual about your projects
 - [ ] computer -- statistics of partial convergents
 - [ ] computer -- next homework
 - [ ] whiteboard -- quadratic irrationals: prove that if continued fraction repeats, then it is quad irrational.
+Omit the converse (more technical).

-### Coming soon
+### Next topic: QR

   - Feb 28-March 7: quadratic reciprocity (or "squares modulo p exhibit many surprises!")
   - March 10,12,14: presentations -- will schedule soon.

 # Feb 24